In 2020, Chicago Booth added a pre-interview video component for all candidates invited to interview.

 If you’re noticing a theme here, it’s that 60 seconds is scant time to tell your story.
 Identifying a single story that conveys something meaningful allows you to offer more depth about who you and what you stand for.
 This is also the opportunity to add something to your narrative that isn’t conveyed elsewhere in your application.

 Finally, it can also be useful to solicit feedback from others.
 I recommend talking to a coach or a trusted person in your life outside of work.
 Keep your audience in mind as you prepare and practice (and practice again) your video presentation – this is the Booth admissions committee, after all.
 Having a deep understanding of Booth’s values and culture will allow you to make relevant connections to your own story.

-For more guidance on what Chicago Booth is looking for and how to prepare for the interview, check out my short video strategy session with Fortuna’s Malvina Miller Complainville.
+For a deep dive into what to expect on interview day, view my related article on how to prepare for the Chicago Booth MBA interview, and check out my short video strategy session with Fortuna’s Malvina Miller Complainville, below.

 Bill Kooser is a MBA Admissions consultant and Director at Fortuna Admissions, a Booth alum, and former Booth Associate Dean.
 With over 30 years of experience, Bill has been responsible for nearly every business school function.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.
 If you already know what you want, you can sign up directly for MBA interview prep with a Fortuna expert coach or explore all services.